↑

 Because our lead magnets were very specific (just like our pillar posts), we knew what tripwire products to start with – product templates!

-We created an ebook, planner, and workbook template using Canva and bundled them together for just $7.
+We created a planner and workbook template using Canva and bundled them together for just $7.

 #5: Utilizing ads for faster growth

-Once our tripwire was complete, we started on ads and promoting in Facebook groups that offered promotional content on specific threads.
+Once our tripwire was complete, we started with Facebook ads (we recommend Pinterest now, though) and promoting in Facebook groups that offered promotional content on specific threads.
 Always make sure to reference group rules first!

 Because our tripwire was bringing in about 2-3x what we spent on ads, we were already making money while we worked on growing our email list.

-Now, before anyone jumps to any conclusions, we started with a VERY small ad budget because we didn’t have a ton to start with.
+Now, before anyone jumps to any conclusions, we started with a VERY small ad budget ($2 a day) because we didn’t have a ton to start with.

 We went into this fully prepared to invest for faster growth, so we did set aside a little each month leading up to this point.